BAPS Swaminarayan Sanstha: 46 youths, including IIM grad, embrace monkhood in Gujarat | Entertainment

 ''The curriculum covers a deep study of Swaminarayan Hindu theology, history and literature as well as of Ramayana, Mahabharat, Bhagavad Gita, Upanishads and other Hindu scriptures.
 It also includes a study of languages such as Sanskrit, Hindi, Gujarati and English, and world religions,'' said the release.

-IIM-Udaipur alumnus Hardik Mistry said he took diksha to serve society and for his own spiritual development, as per the release.
+IIM-Udaipur alumnus Hardik Mistry said he took diksha to serve society and for his own spiritual development, it stated.

 Pramukh Swami Maharaj Nagar has been created on 600 acres of land on the outskirts of the city as part of Pramukh Swami Maharaj Centenary Celebrations of the BAPS Swaminarayan sect.